raffcorreia/cheat-sheet/linux/ssh-public-key.md

     ChallengeResponseAuthentication no
     ```

-    4. On your local computer Generate SSH key
+5. On your local computer Generate SSH key

     `ssh -keygen -t RSA -C “username@serverIp”`

     using the server IP in the email helps keeping track of the generated keys and it's usages.

-    5. Copy the public key to the server
+6. Copy the public key to the server

     `ssh-copy-id username@serverIp`

-    6. Restart SSH server
+7. Restart SSH server

     `sudo synoservicectl --restart sshd`

     or

-    * Restart thought the interface by;
+    Restart it thought the interface by;
     * Sign in to the web interface of the remote Synology.
     * Navigate to Control panel
     * Terminal & SNMP